The Washburn Parallaxe (PXL20EWH-D) In Gloss White

 First Electric Guitars By Washburn

-From 1978-1984, Washburn had their first electric guitars called the Wing Series Models featuring innovative…
+From 1978 to 1984, Washburn produced its first electric guitars, the Wing Series Models, which featured innovative…

 As of 2017, production primarily shifted from Korea to factories in Indonesia and China.